-A document written in Sorani Kurdish was attached to the post.
-The logo at the top of the document depicts the shape of the Kurdistan Region of Iraq in the colors of the Iraqi Kurdish flag, with the words “pârezarâni gal-i kurdistân” (“Protectors of the People of Kurdistan”).
+The Arabic-language post read: “Kurdish armed groups calling themselves the 'Protectors of the Kurdistan State' claimed responsibility for the attack at Baghdad Airport yesterday, they consider it a response to the targeting of Erbil Airport and vowed more attacks on Baghdad!”
+A document written in Sorani Kurdish was attached, with a logo at the top depicting the shape of the Kurdistan Region of Iraq (KRI) in the colors of the Iraqi Kurdish flag, with the words “parezarani gal-i Kurdistan” (“protectors of the people of Kurdistan”).

 Trust in God Almighty.

-At exactly 23.50 hours on 4/22/2021, your sons in the Men of God [Rijal Allah] faction were able to target the American occupation base in Baghdad ((Victoria)) with eight 107mm rockets that hit the targets with high accuracy.
-This is base in which the US occupation take refuge from our anger, and we promise you we will pursue them so that its protection is no protection from God’s command.”
-[NB – Victoria Camp is the muqawama’s preferred term for U.S. forces at Baghdad Airport, recalling the pre-2011 U.S. labelling of segments of Baghdad Airport as Camp Victory]
+At exactly 23:50 hours on 4/22/2021, your sons in the Men of God [Rijal Allah] faction were able to target the American occupation base in Baghdad (Victoria) with eight 107mm rockets that hit the targets with high accuracy.
+This is the base in which the U.S. occupation takes refuge from our anger, and we promise you we will pursue them so that its protection is no protection from God’s command.” [note: "Victoria Camp" is the preferred muqawama term for U.S. forces at Baghdad Airport, recalling the pre-2011 U.S. labeling of segments of the airport as "Camp Victory"]